-This article briefly talks about Altria’s (NYSE:MO) liquidity from the perspective of the current ratio, working capital and quick ratio or acid test ratio.
+We will examine Altria’s liquidity from the perspective of the current ratio, working capital, and quick ratio (acid test ratio).

 Current Ratio = Current Assets / Current Liabilities

 Working Capital: Working capital is a financial metric representing the difference between a company’s current assets and current liabilities.

 In other words, it is the amount of money a company has available for its day-to-day operations.
 A positive working capital means that a company has enough current assets to cover its current liabilities, which indicates its financial health and ability to meet its short-term obligations.

 On the other hand, a negative working capital means that a company may have difficulty paying off its short-term debts using its current assets.

 Working Capital = Current Assets – Current Liabilities